pvanmulbregt/scipy/doc/source/tutorial/stats/continuous_frechet_l.rst

      h\left[X\right]=-\frac{\gamma}{c}-\log\left(c\right)+\gamma+1

-where :math:`\gamma` is Euler's constant and equal to
+where :math:`\gamma` is Euler's constant and is approximately equal to

 .. math::